-"What is a bone bruise?
+"What is a bone bruise?"

 I cracked my elbow hard on a door the other day.
 Like on the ?funny bone?.
 Now it hurts all the time.
 My sis said its a bone bruise, but what is that?
 I?ve never heard of it.

 Human bone is made up of cortex with interconnected fibers which are filled with calcium.
 When your bone strikes a hard object, such as a door in your case, a few fibers break apart and this results in a bone bruise that causes severe pain in the affected part.
 When there is the breaking of a large number of fibers, a bone fracture may develop.
 As well, keep in mind that you might have a bruised bone on skin or muscles, which is not very painful as a bone bruise.
 I would recommend that you see a primary care doctor who may warrant you a referral to an orthopedics if you continue to have intense pain.
 Even if you believe it is just a bone bruise, seeking a confirmed diagnosis is important in preventing from further damage.
 The doctor may order an X-ray to confirm that a fracture is absent and a high-density MRI scan that can detect and image a bone bruise.
 See your doctor soon.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.